dongAxis/blog-1/src/posts/2016-06-08-shell-tips.md

 - http://unix.stackexchange.com/questions/106847/what-does-aux-mean-in-ps-aux

 ```
-    -a      Display information about other users&#039; processes as well as your own.
+    -a      Display information about other users' processes as well as your own.
 This
              will skip any processes which do not have a controlling terminal, unless the
              -x option is also specified.
     -j      Print information associated with the following keywords: user, pid, ppid,